BaselAbujamous/clust/README.md

 ### Required Python packages

-*Clust* is a Python package, which requires Python 2.7 or newer and depends on these Python packages:
+*Clust* is a Python package that requires Python 2.7 but is not compatible with Python 3 yet.

+*Clust* depends on these Python packages:
 * numpy
 * scipy
 * matplotlib